National Trust for Scotland Visitor Research

 Why do you need my email address?

-The NTS team are collecting visitor email addresses so that LJ Research, an Edinburgh-based market research agency, can independently invite them to take part in an online questionnaire.
+The NTS team are collecting visitor email addresses so that the Tourism Consumer Insights team, an Edinburgh-based market research team of STR, the leading provider of data benchmarking and analytics for the global hospitality industry, can independently invite them to take part in an online questionnaire.

 Are my email and other personal data secured?

 Yes, absolutely.
-LJ Research does take very seriously its responsibilities for the security and confidentiality of the information supplied to us by those who take part in the research we carry out.
+The Tourism Consumer Insights team does take very seriously its responsibilities for the security and confidentiality of the information supplied to us by those who take part in the research we carry out.
 We take every care to ensure that we comply with our legal, regulatory and ethical obligations, including The Data Protection Act 1998 and the Market Research Society Code of Conduct.

 If I participate in the survey, is the data tied to me personally?